aok1425/Naive-Bayes-algorithm/README.md

 The way to find out if one thing occured, then another thing occured is to multiply them.
 For example, what's the probability of getting 2 heads in a row?
 It's the probability of getting one head in a flip, times the probability of getting another head, 1/2 x 1/2 = 1/4.

 Importantly, in the coin flip example, the two flips are independent.
-Flipping one coin and getting a certain result doesn't affect the likelihood of getting a heads or a tails during the next flip.
+Flipping a coin and getting a certain result doesn't affect the probability of getting a heads or a tails during the next flip.

 In Naive Bayes, and in this spam example, we are assuming independence.
-We are assuming that one word affects the probability of a certain word appearing after it.
+That's what makes it 'naive'.
+We are assuming that a word appearing does not affect the probability of a certain word appearing after.
 This assumption is incorrect.
-But still, we get good results even after assuming so.
+But still, Naive Bayes gets good results even after making things imprecise by assuming so.

 ##### What if, in a new email, we see a word we haven't seen before?

 We would be multiplying by 0/0, which is impossible.
 To prevent this, we will add 1 to the numerator of every word the algorithm knows, and also 1 to the denominator.

-So if when we fed emails to the algorithm, 'nutshell' showed up in 10 of the 100 spam emails, we will save its probability as 11/101 = 10.9%.
-For a new word that hasn't been seen before, the probability that it has shown up in spam emails will be 1, and the probability that it has shown up in non-spam emails is also 1.
+So when we fed emails to the algorithm, if 'nutshell' showed up in 10 of the 100 spam emails, we will save its probability as 11/101 = 10.9%.
+For a new word that hasn't been seen before, the probability that it has shown up in spam emails will be 1, and the probability that it has shown up in non-spam emails will also be 1.

 This is called Laplace smoothing.

 ## How to use

 Make a [term-document matrix](http://en.wikipedia.org/wiki/Document-term_matrix), like a NumPy array with rows as each email, and columns as each word in the master dictionary.
 If a word appears in the email, have the entry be 1, and 0 otherwise.
-I haven't tested this out if the entry is the number of times a word appears in each email.
+I haven't tested the performance if the entry is the number of times a word appears in each email.

-Numbering for the emails should start from 0 (i.e. there should be a 0th email, then a 1st email, etc.).

-Then, make another array with 1 column where each row is an email, and
+Numbering for the categories for `y` should start from 0.
+That is to say, if the two categories are spam and not spam, they should be labeled 0 and 1, respectively, not 1 and 2.
+You can use more than 2 categories!

 Import `main.py`, and use `fit()` to train the algorithm.
 Then, load the test dataset, and use `predict()` on that.
 Use `score()` to find out how good your algorithm did.